 - 2 tsp green tea powder

-- Boil some water and add it
+- Boil some water and add it to a cup with the green tea powder.

 - Let the tea powder steep in the water for about 20 minutes and, then, strain.